 As the plaintiff in a personal injury case, you have the burden of proof.
 If your case goes to trial, you must present evidence that proves your allegations are more likely true than not.
 Insurance companies will consider whether you can meet this bar if your case goes to trial when determining whether to settle your case and for how much.

-Our skilled personal injury attorneys are seasoned at obtaining strong evidence of liability and damages, including:
+Our skilled personal injury attorneys in Ardmore are seasoned at obtaining strong evidence of liability and damages, including:

 - Police reports